Trip7274/AsyBot/README.md

 MODEL='# Model ID, found in Cloudflare's docs'
 ```

+The character details, documents, and prompts will not be included here as they're Asymetrap's own characters, and he's yet to feel comfortable handing them out on a GPLv3 license, so, the code, and only the code, is included.

-This README (and project!) are in a very early stage and are a work in progress, and will be updated and grown further as the bot is developed.
+This README is currently in a very early stage and is a work in progress, and will be updated and grown further as the bot is developed.